 Little known book, Kitab al-Asrar, by the Andalusian engineer Ibn Khalaf al-Muradi.
 In this treatise, Al-Muradi describes how to construct a wide variety of ingenious mechanical devices.
 Using written instructions and diagrams, al-Muradi’s work describes 31 models, consisting of 15 clocks, 5 large mechanical toys (automata), 4 war machines, 2 machines for raising water from wells and one portable universal sundial.
 In this paper attention is focused on three clocks: Solar rays’ clock, Double barrel 24-hour clock and the Gazelles clepsydra.
 3D animations are constructed to reveal details of the workings of the mechanisms.

-After the incorporation of the heritage of science and technology inherited from ancient cultures, the scientific tradition of the Islamic world developed a genuine and original knowledge in the field of science and technology.
-Unfortunately, only a meagre mention is made in school curricula and popular history of science book of a great many contributions, discoveries and inventions from Muslim civilisation.
-The figure below shows diagrammatically a rudimentary timeline of the various civilisations who contributed over the centuries after ancient Mesopotamia, Egypt and earlier civilisations.
-The grey colours are what is taught by our educational establishments, showing a gap of more than a thousand years used to be referred to as the Dark Ages (or more recently, the medieval ages).
+After the incorporation of the heritage of science and technology inherited from ancient cultures, the scientific tradition of the Islamic world developed genuine and original knowledge in the field of science and technology.
+Unfortunately, only a meagre mention is made in school curricula and popular history of science books of a great many contributions, discoveries and inventions from Muslim civilisation.
+The figure below shows diagrammatically a rudimentary timeline of the various civilisations that contributed over the centuries after ancient Mesopotamia, Egypt and earlier civilisations.
+The grey colours are what is taught by our educational establishments, showing a gap of more than a thousand years that used to be referred to as the Dark Ages (or more recently, the medieval ages).
 As one can see, the gap in the grey misses the Indian, Persian, Chinese and in a big way, Muslim civilisation, shown in yellow.
-It is surprising to notice that Al-Andalus (Spain and Portugal when were Muslim) are not included, albeit are European.
+It is surprising to notice that Al-Andalus (Spain and Portugal when they were Muslim) are not included, albeit European.
 If one includes the scientific advances from Al-Andalus, Europe would not have the so-called Dark Ages.
 Such a major anomaly must be corrected for a stable future socio-political environment in Europe and America.

 In early Muslim civilisation, people, in general, were driven by a new spirit, fuelled by a faith constituted in the Qur’an and the sayings and tradition of Prophet Muhammad.
 Central to the requirements of the faith is to undertake deeds that serve the community and care for the environment, and thus pleasing God (Allah in Arabic).
-Seeking knowledge and investigating the physical world was not only for the purpose of recognising the wonders of creation, but also to serve society by delivering cures, inventing medicines, erecting hospitals and learning institutions, inventing instruments and engineering systems, providing water to both humans and animals, taking care of resources bestowed by Allah, including trees, water and land, improving agricultural methods, and seeking solutions to socio-economic problems.
+Seeking knowledge and investigating the physical world was not only for the purpose of recognising the wonders of creation, but also to serve society by delivering cures, inventing medicines, erecting hospitals and learning institutions, inventing instruments and engineering systems, and providing water to both humans and animals, taking care of resources bestowed by Allah, including trees, water and land, improving agricultural methods, and seeking solutions to socio-economic problems.

 A typical example of the kind of reasoning that was engendered by this spirit is the short introduction written by the Taqi al-Din (Ottoman-Syrian scientist/engineer/astronomer) who built gravity and spring-driven clocks in Istanbul.
 In his treatise Al Kawakib Al Duriyyah fi Wad il Binkamat al Dawriyyah (‘The Brightest Stars for the Construction of the Mechanical Clocks’) written in Nablus in 1559, he said: